Why should you conduct a needs assessment?

 - To learn more about what your group or community needs are.

 A good survey can supplement your own sharp-eyed observations and experiences.
-It can give you detailed information from a larger and more representative group including children from low socioeconomic households.
-Hispanic children have higher rates of caries experience compared to White, Black and Multiracial children.
+It can give you detailed information from a larger and more representative group.
+For example, you can gather information on the oral health needs of children in your community and determine oral health disparities and inequities in groups such as children from low socioeconomic households, rural children, undocumented children, disabled children and children in minority populations.

 - To get a more honest and objective description of needs than people might tell you publicly.